Faith Transitions

 All maps are doomed to failure, resulting in disappointment.
 But disappointment serves a higher purpose.
 It pushes us to keep asking questions and searching for answers.
 When childhood belief no longer works, we may be pushed into a new level of faith.
 This is when true spiritual seeking begins.

 I became an avid spiritual seeker when I began meditating in 2007.
-Since then, I have read over 500 books on topics including philosophy, psychology, energy work, Buddhism and anthroposophy.
+Since then, I have read over 500 books on many topics including philosophy, psychology and various religions.

 My mind expanded beyond the borders of my own religion.
-I found truth and beauty in other religions and spirtual teachings, and I assimilated all of this into my map of reality, expanding my identity and my understanding of what it means to be a human being.
+I found truth and beauty in other religions and spiritual teachings, and I assimilated all of this into my map of reality, expanding my identity and my understanding of what it means to be a human being.
+I began to experience myself as the mapmaker.
+The map is simply a tool that helps me to conceptualize Reality.

 What is Faith?